CK Travels

 Around a 10 minute walk from the train station and entertaining Londoners with all manner of stage shows and their annual pantomimes for over a century, New Wimbledon Theatre opened in 1910 and is one of the best preserved Edwardian theatres in the whole of London (and Grade II listed).

 Spending Christmas in London?
-New Wimbledon Theatre is popular for its pantomimes (“He’s behind you” etc) – we saw Shane Ritchie as Dick Whittington here recently and it was so well staged.
+New Wimbledon Theatre is popular for its pantomimes (“He’s behind you” etc) – we saw Shane Richie as Dick Whittington here recently and it was so well staged.

 Wimbledon Theatre.
 Copyright CK Travels

-The New Wimbledon Theatre pantomime for Christmas 2023 / 2024 will be Cinderella starring Strictly Come Dancing’s Craig Revel Horwood as the Wicked Stepmother – expect plenty of booing and hissing!
-Cinderella runs from 8 December 2023 to the 7 January 2024.
+The New Wimbledon Theatre is famous for its pantomimes.
+In Christmas 2023 / 2024 , it was Cinderella starring Strictly Come Dancing’s Craig Revel Horwood as the Wicked Stepmother – lots of booing and hissing!

 Wimbledon Theatre pantomine.
 Copyright CK Travels